stonkyoloer/ai-powered-options-trade-analyzer/README.md

-##  Run a Project Prompt to Screen for Trades
+# 🤖 Project Prompt: AI Pick 3 Trades
 **Attachment**
 **Instructions**
 **Goal** Select **exactly 3** option trades from the AI‑optimized 9‑ticker portfolio (Prompt 1) that each target ≥ 33% return and ≥ 65% POP, with max loss ≤ $500, while respecting portfolio Greek and sector limits.